MichalVodicka/littleheureka/README.md

 - adds unit/e2e tests
 - create a placeholder/skeleton for production to avoid flickering
 - refactor to comply with the wet principle and removes hardcoded data
+  --- e.g. better dealing with className
 - better error handling (i.e. error boundries)
 - data loading is cumbersome >> to many request to the api
 - more standard styling like https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb

+## known issues

+- sometimes there is no read more description button